UO-CS210/flood-fill/docs/HOWTO.md

     print(cave.text(cavern))
 ```

-This should result in a primitive printed version of a narrow, deep
+Run this program.
+This should result in
-cave:
+a primitive printed version of a narrow, deep cave:

 ```
 ------------